Up your breakfast game with these fabulous Cinnamon Rolls with Apple Pie Filling. The perfect home baked treat for any morning.

 To Store: Keep these buns in an airtight container at room temperature for up to two days.

-To freeze: these cinnamon buns, do so without the glaze in a freezer-safe container for up to three months.
+Freezing: Freeze the rolls without or without the glaze in a freezer-safe container for up to three months.
 Defrost in the fridge overnight and warm in the oven to serve.

 Tips & Variations

-- Use warm milk ,not hot (it should be about 110°F/43°C).
-If it’s too hot it will kill the yeast and if it’s too cold, the yeast won’t activate.
+- Use warm milk, not hot (it should be about 110°F/43°C).
+If it’s too hot it will kill the yeast, and if it’s too cold, the yeast won’t activate.

 - Flour your kneading and rolling surface as well as the rolling pin to prevent the dough from sticking.